ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/05--gang-of-four--behavioral-design-patterns/terms.md

 - **commands**

-The *command* pattern is used to encapsulate an operation (such as undo, redo, copy, paste, capitalize text, and so forth) as an object.
+The *command* pattern is used to encapsulate an operation (e.g. undo, redo, copy, paste, capitalize text, and so forth) as an object.

 - **observers**